pdk1399/cocos-playable/README.md

 - NOTICE: All spine with version 3.8 will can't be used anymore.

 # Tool build
-- Playable-build-tool in version 3.6.3 can use performance.
+- Playable-build-tool package in version 3.6.3 can use performance.
 - Super-html package in version 3.8.3 - 3.8.6 need Node.js package installed to use.

 # Build